NewcastleComputingScience/jboss-wfk-quickstarts/README.md

 Start the JBoss server in the following way:

-	Start -> Programming and Databases -> JBoss 7.0 - start server
+	Start -> JBoss 7.0 - Start server

 This will start the JBoss server with the default profile.
-It will also launch a new `cmd.exe` window containing logging output from the server.
-You must press enter to continue to confirm configuration is stored on the H drive, and the server will start.
+It will also launch a new Command Prompt window containing logging output from the server.
+You must press enter to continue to confirm configuration is stored on the H: drive, and the server will start.
 Closing this `cmd` window will stop the server.

 Build and Deploy the Quickstart